2021–22 FC Shakhtar Donetsk season: Season events

 For the season in a row, Shakhtar Donetsk will play their home games for at the NSC Olimpiyskiy in Kyiv.

 On 20 July, Shakhtar Donetsk announced the signing of Vinicius Tobias from Internacional, with the defender joining Shakhtar Donetsk in February 2021 once he turns 18.

 On 26 July, Marquinhos Cipriano joined Sion on a season-long loan deal.

 On 8 November, Shakhtar Donetsk announced that Dentinho was leaving the club after 10 years.

 On 8 December, Júnior Moraes extended his contract with Shakhtar Donetsk until 30 June 2022.
 The following day, 9 December, Alan Patrick and Maycon both extended their contracts with Shakhtar Donetsk until 31 December 2025.

 On 12 December, Shakhtar Donetsk announced that Marlos would leave the club when his contract expired at the end of the year.

 On 15 January, Shakhtar Donetsk announced the signing of David Neres from AFC Ajax, on a contract until 31 December 2026.
 Also on 15 January, Shakhtar Donetsk confirmed the signing of Vinicius Tobias from Internacional.

 On 30 January, Danylo Ihnatenko joined Girondins de Bordeaux on loan for the remainder of the season.
 The following day, 31 January, Danylo Sikan joined Hansa Rostock on loan for the remainder of the season.

 On 12 February, Shakhtar Donetsk announced that Yevhen Konoplyanka had been released by the club.
 The following day, Shakhtar Donetsk extended their contracts with Mykhailo Mudryk and Heorhiy Sudakov until 31 December 2026.

-On 24 February, the Ukrainian Premier League was suspended due to the imposition of Martial law in Ukraine due to the 2021–2022 Russo-Ukrainian crisis.
+On 24 February, the Ukrainian Premier League was suspended due to the imposition of Martial law in Ukraine due to the Russian invasion.